istornz/flutter_live_activities/README.md

     ActivityConfiguration(for: LiveActivitiesAppAttributes.self) { context in
       // create your live activity widget extension here
       // to access Flutter properties:
+      let myVariableFromFlutter = sharedDefault.string(forKey: "myVariableFromFlutter")!

-      let myVariableFromFlutter = sharedDefault.string(forKey: "\(context.attributes.sharedId)myVariableFromFlutter")!
+      // if you want to support multiple live activities at a time add sharedId to the sharedDefault key let myVariableFromFlutter = sharedDefault.string(forKey: "\(context.attributes.sharedId)myVariableFromFlutter")!

       // [...]